 AI-generated image.
 Prompt: "Stunning skyline picture of Detroit at night.
 Blue sky, hyperrealistic Unreal Engine cool colors futuristic"

 Continues from Part 1: Yoshimi Battles the Pink Robots, Pt.
 1: Stable Diffusion AI Girls and Google Bard Tales The first part of the post was inspired by Yoshimi Battles the Pink Robots, the song and album by The Flaming Lips.
 Part 1 showcased Google Bard and Stable Diffusion storytelling prompts, explored the AI girls digital art trend, and interpreted the lyrics of the song using the creativity of two of the most popular ChatGPT and Bing Chat alternatives: Google Bard and Hugging Chat (more comparisons and AI chatbot battles soon 😎).
-All blog stories inspired by the playlist end …
+All blog stories inspired by the playlist end with a connection to another type of media.
+Part 2 will be about the connection to Yoshimi’s story, …

 Yoshimi, Pt.
 2. A Gaming Connection to Sentient Machines and AI Ethics (TTCB XIII) Read more »

 😎 Can you elaborate a short tale from the lyrics of the song “Yoshimi Battles the Pink Robots” by The Flaming Lips?
 “Yoshimi Battles the Pink Robots, Pt.
 1” by The Flaming Lips – Original song lyrics and translations at LyricsTranslate.com Yoshimi Battles the Pink Robots by The Flaming Lips: an AI-Assisted Short Tale and Comic Strip 🤖 Sure, here is a short tale based on the lyrics of “Yoshimi Battles the Pink Robots” by The Flaming Lips: Yoshimi is a young woman who lives in a city that is under attack by evil pink robots.
-The robots are programmed to …
+The robots are programmed to destroy all humans, and Yoshimi is the only one who can stop them.
+She is a skilled karateka, …

 Yoshimi Battles the Pink Robots, Pt.
 1: Stable Diffusion AI Girls and Google Bard Tales (TTCB XII) Read more »